MarcusXavierr/phortugol/README.md

-# ToyJS, a toy JavaScript interpreter written in PHP
+# ToyJS, a simple JavaScript interpreter written in PHP

 This is a toy JavaScript interpreter written in PHP.
 It is not complete and not fully compliant with the ECMAScript standard.
 It is intended for educational purposes only.